Roomify/docs/bat/drupal/events_types.rst

 Default event value fields
 ===========================
-You connect a Type Bundle to an event through a **default event value field**.
+You connect Type Bundles to event types through a **default event value field**.

 A default value event field holds the value for a given type of event *before* any actual events are created.
 For the meeting room example, these will hold the default values for Availability and Pricing.
 Events associated with the meeting rooms will modify and overwrite these default values.